apoorvam/gaugeGrid/README.md

 This example requires the following softwares to run.
   * [Java 1.7](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or above
-    * Note that Gauge works with Java 1.6 and above.
-But this particular example uses Java 1.7
   * [Gauge](http://getgauge.io/get-started/index.html)
   * Gauge Java plugin
     * can be installed using `gauge --install java`